trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 What's next?

-Taking a bit of a break until September October.
+Taking a bit of a break until September / October.
 Both Odzhan and I are working on seperate process injection libraries.
 His will be an awesome library of techniques.
 Mine will be a small set of implementations for SharpSploit that are designed to be as reliable, safe, and flexible as possible.

+I feel that I must note somewhere in this blog post: all of the hard work for this release of Donut was done by other people. :-) I have not had spare time to work on side projects recently, so have only contributed ideas, planning, and documentation to this version.
+If you are going to thank somebody for the hard work that went into this release, thank Odzhan or byt3bl33d3r. ;-)